kiboschool/programming2-w7-store-order-processor/README.md

 In this project, you will write tests that check if a program is working correctly.

 There are two steps to the project.
-First, you will write an implementation of an "order processor".
+First, you will read the code for an "order processor".
 Then, you will write a full set of tests that confirm that the implementation is working correctly.

-## Part One: Implementation
+## Part One: Understanding an order processor

 Imagine that you are working on server code for an online store.
 The other parts of the program send the OrderProcessor a json file with an order, and the order processor interprets it and deducts from the inventory.